 CO MYCOPHENOLATE, 500MG, TABLET

 This medication is typically used to prevent organ transplant rejection.
-It may also be used for the treatment of pulmonary fibrosis.
+It may also be used for the treatment of pulmonary fibrosis, as well as for other uses.
 Even though you may not feel its effects, this medication takes effect within a few hours.

 How to use this medication